 Water Treatment Plant Shkabaj, Pristina (c) EU.

-'The importance of the system is multi-faceted since the construction of the plant in Shkabaj has ensured a continuous supply of quality water to whereby the possibility of contamination of the water equals to zero.'
+'The construction of the plant has ensured a continuous supply of quality water, whereby the possibility of contamination equals to zero.'

 Ilir Avdullahu, CEO Water Treatment Plant Pristina